Portuguese yields dip as Lisbon pledges "clean" bailout exit

 By Emelia Sithole-Matarise

-LONDON, May 5 (Reuters) - Portuguese bond yields fell on Monday after Lisbon said it would end its international bailout this month without a back-up loan, a bold step for a country that two years ago was seen at risk of defaulting on its debts.
+LONDON, May 5 (Reuters) - Portuguese bond yields fell on Monday after Lisbon said it would exit its international bailout programme later this month without a back-up loan, a bold step for a country that two years ago was thought to be at risk of defaulting on its debts.

 Like Ireland, which in December became the first euro zone country to exit a bailout, Portugal aims to make a clean break from its financial support.